-1016S Cruise Report – Monitoring survey of Geikie Slide and the Hebridean Slope NCMPA (Revised August 2019) 2019
+1016S Cruise Report: Monitoring survey of Geikie Slide and the Hebridean Slope NCMPA (Revised September 2019) 2019

 Marine JNCC Publications Offshore Seabed Survey Protected Areas 0963-8091 Evidence Habitats JNCC report series Marine Marine Habitats Marine protected area Monitoring Surveillance and Monitoring 599 Cores Drop camera Geikie Slide and the Hebridean Slope NCMPA Grabs still and video imagery Towed video Video Tows

-The aim of the 1016S survey was to gather the initial dataset of a site monitoring time-series for GSH.
-The survey focused on the monitoring of the designated features of GSH, gathering evidence which can be compared to future data collected to measure the rate and direction of change of the condition of the protected features of the site over time and to inform assessment of the effectiveness of current proposed management measures over time.
+The aim of the 1016S survey was to gather the initial dataset of a site monitoring time-series for the Geikie Slide and the Hebridean Slope (GSH) Nature Conservation Marine Protected Area.
+The survey focused on the monitoring of the designated features of the GSH, gathering evidence which can be compared to future data collected to measure the rate and direction of change of the condition of the protected features of the site over time and to inform assessment of the effectiveness of current proposed management measures over time.

 Please note that observations made in this Cruise Report represent preliminary field observations.
 These observations have not been subject to Quality Assurance procedures.
 Please refer to the Final Report for this survey for Quality Assured evidence.
 This disclaimer should be included when referencing this Cruise Report.